This biography was written by SAHO in collaboration with Artthrob

 Lucy’s Iris.
 Women African Artists is part of a travelling exhibition curated by Orlando Britto Jinorioat MUSAC, Museo de Arte Contemporaneo de Castilla y Leon in Spain before going to Musée départemental d’art contemporain de Rochechouart in RochechouartFrance, where it will be showcased until December 15, 2016, followed by Centro Atlántico de Arte Moderno (CAAM) in Las Palmas City, Gran Canaria Island in 2017.The exhibition features a few of South Africa’s most known women artists including Berni Searle, Tracey Rose and Sue Williamson.

-Alexander is currently senior lecturer in sculpture, photography and drawing at the Michaelis School of Fine Art in Cape Town.
+Alexander is a Professor in sculpture at the Michaelis School of Fine Art in Cape Town.

 [i] Tietze, Anna.
 “Of Beasts and Men” in Jane Alexander: Photo-Book, republished by Stevenson 2016. http://issuu.com/stevensonctandjhb/docs/jane_alexander_photo-book_gray_issu?e=9663888/38377219 ↵